 Skip to main content

-In Kingston School of Art there are four Schools, offering a comprehensive architecture, design, fine arts, humanities, and performing arts portfolio.
-Students in all four Schools are given many opportunities to work together, in studio work and on live projects.
-The Schools also support and facilitate high quality research which informs the teaching within Kingston University as a whole.
+Within Kingston School of Art there are three schools that share disciplinary synergies, offering a comprehensive architecture, design, fine arts, humanities, and performing arts portfolio.
+Students across the schools are given many opportunities to work together, in studio work and on live projects.
+The schools also support and facilitate high quality research which informs the teaching within Kingston University as a whole.

-The longest-established disciplines from the founding of the Kingston School of Art: Architecture and Fine Art, are interestingly combined in the School of Art and Architecture, joined by the disciplines of Film & Photography and the Performing Arts (Dance, Drama and Music).
+The longest-established disciplines from the founding of the Kingston School of Art: Architecture and Fine Art, are interestingly combined in the School of Arts, joined by the disciplines of Film & Photography and the Performing Arts (Dance, Drama and Music).

 All of our performing arts courses involve professional practice and performance, and include training in physical performance skills as well as in understanding of the performance industries.
 You'll have plenty of opportunities to get involved in drama, music and dance through extracurricular activities like the International Youth Arts Festival and our music ensembles.